 This document sets out how I and my staff might use and retain your data.

-If you need to contact me about your personal data please send us a message to firstname.lastname@example.org
+If you need to contact me about your personal data please send a message to email@example.com

-When carrying on our business and practice, processing your data and providing a service, it is possible that we may collect some or all of the following personal information that you provide:
+When carrying on our business and practice, processing your data and providing a service, it is likely that we shall record for some of the following personal information that you provide:

 - personal details